Mercedes-Benz W123

 A Mercedes-Benz TDT in the veteran class

 The car in the large picture was photographed in connection with a motor show at Sjøterrassen in Bamble.
-The white station wagon (T) is photographed outside the Norwegian Vehicle History Museum at Hunderfossen.
-It is often there.
+The white station wagon with Barock rims was photographed outside the Norwegian Museum of Vehicle History at Hunderfossen.
+It is often parked there.
 The beige, street-parked station wagon is pictured at Marienlyst in Oslo.
+The white car with original hubcaps attended a car meet at Bertel O. Steen in Lørenskog in 2025.
+The navy blue car with American bumpers was photographed while it was parked on the street in Belgravia, London 2025.

 Click on an image to view in a larger format.